 During his time at the BEST Centre Sam worked alongside coaches from all over the world including Olympic coaches on training camps with their national teams, including, amongst many others, GB’s David McNulty, Head Coach at Bath University who coached Olympic medallists, Michael Jamieson and Jo Jackson.

 Upon moving back to the UK in November 2016, Sam set up his own very successful business, Wavelength, which predominantly focuses on stroke correction using underwater video analysis.
 He also provides frequent 50m pool training at Liverpool which is open to all for a small charge.

-Sam is, for the second consecutive year, one of the Skills Coaches for the 2018 Shropshire County Development Pathway for 11 year olds.
-He has also been selected for England Talent Coach Advisor/Mentor Support with Alan Bircher as part of the Swim England Development Programme.
+Sam was one of the Skills Coaches for the 2017 Shropshire County Development Pathway for 11 year olds and has been selected for the 2018 England Talent Coach Advisor/Mentor Support with Alan Bircher as part of the Swim England Development Programme.

 Sam is an ASA Level 2 qualified Swimming Teacher, Level 2 Swimming Coach, Level 2 Open Water Swimming Coach and hopes to achieve Level 3 Swimming Coach in the not too distant future.

 Annually, the Ponds Forge International Centre plays host to the National Team Championships where all the County Teams from England, along with the 4 Area teams from Scotland and 2 from Wales compete Short-course (25m) in 2 divisions against each other for the title of National County Team Champions.

 Shropshire are in Division 2 and this year were competing against 15 other teams, with all the teams hoping to gain one of the 4 promotion places to Division 1.
 Shrewsbury had 7 representatives in the team, with 4 of them making their Shropshire debuts.
 Despite the high and tough level of competition, they all performed to their best on the day and helped earn points for the team, so well done to all.